 If you want to download the workflow (requires Alfred’s powerpack upgrade), you should get it from my Packal page, since this will more easily allow you to upgrade the workflow over time.
 If you are interested in my code, you can find it all on my GitHub repo.

-In this newest version, I’ve added new, shorter keywords for all of the types of queries that ZotQuery allows:
+In version 6.2, I added new, shorter keywords for all of the types of queries that ZotQuery allows:

 Note: All previous, long keywords still work.
 Workflow is backwards compatible.

 - v.
 8.5: use Alfred Bundler for all external dependencies

 - v.
 7.1: fix bug with multi-word queries

 - v.
 7.0: Object-Oriented code base.
 Added Group Library support.

 - v.
 6.6.1: changed creators list in the sub-title.